 “Rain, Rain, Go Away…Come Back Another Day…”.
 It has continuously been raining for the past couple of days in Brooklyn, NY.
 Cloudy skies, short days, and even longer nights.
 Driving in these conditions is something that all drivers must be prepared for.
 Driving visibility is extremely important, as the safety of everyone inside the vehicle comes first.
 Ergo, here are a few tips to ensure “Crystal Clear Driving Visibility”.

 - Apply a coating of rain repellent to your windshield to improve your visibility in the rain, especially at night.
 Rain repellent creates a shield that causes the rain to bead up and slide off your windshield, all the while allowing for great visibility.

 - Replace your windshield wipers at least once a year or accordingly sooner when needed to improve visibility in rain.

-2. Replace your windshield wipers at least once a year to improve visibility in rain.
-When you park your car outside, you generally have to replace windshield wipers more often.
-Be sure to use quality wiper blades that are effective.
+if you are compelled to always park your vehicle in the free to all the elements exposure of outdoors, you generally have to replace your windshield wipers much more often.
+Be sure to use quality wiper blades that are durable and effective.